Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: Related Work

 \section{Related Work}

 Robotic mobile manipulation tasks pose a number of unique challenges~\cite{nishida2006development}.
-Many prior methods have addressed these challenges by requiring human effort for instrumentation and state estimation~\cite{stilman2005navigation,Stulp2009-jg,Stulp2009-kf,kaelbling2012unifying}, hand-coded controllers~\cite{Lehner2018}, or demonstrations~\cite{Stulp2009-kf,Walter2012-pd,Welschehold2017-zg}.
-Several methods also require external instrumentation such as top-down camera views, oracle knowledge of object pose, or precomputed navigation maps~\cite{DBLP:journals/corr/abs-1810-03400,wang2020mobile,Wu-b-RSS-20,Xia2020-vg}.
-While these choices are pragmatic, they make it difficult to learn continually in uninstrumented real-world settings.
-In contrast, our proposed system is aimed at enabling reinforcement learning that is maximally autonomous, and does not require external instrumentation.
+Many prior methods have addressed these challenges by requiring human effort for instrumentation and state estimation~\cite{stilman2005navigation,Stulp2009-jg,Stulp2009-kf,kaelbling2012unifying}, hand-coded controllers~\cite{Lehner2018}, or demonstrations~\cite{Stulp2009-kf,Walter2012-pd,Welschehold2017-zg}.\ Several methods also require external instrumentation such as top-down camera views, oracle knowledge of object pose, or precomputed navigation maps~\cite{DBLP:journals/corr/abs-1810-03400,wang2020mobile,Wu-b-RSS-20}. textcolor{Mobile manipulation has also seen benefits from combining learning and planning for more efficient exploration in simulation~\cite{kindle2020whole,mittal2021articulated,Honerkamp2021LearningKF}, which allow for safe and effective behavior in the real world if object or goal locations are provided.
+While these choices are pragmatic, they do not address the problem of learning continually in uninstrumented real-world settings and require a simulated world to train in.} In contrast, our proposed system is aimed at enabling reinforcement learning directly on the real hardware that is maximally autonomous, and does not require external instrumentation.

+Hierarchical reinforcement learning has been shown to learn interactive navigation and object rearrangement tasks in simulation operating from first-person view~\cite{li2020hrl4in,Xia2020-vg}, but require millions of timesteps to train and have not been demonstrated in the real world.
+Our system uses a similar hierarchical structure to these, but targets accessible real world learning by leveraging policy uncertainty estimates and curriculum learning for realistic sample efficiency.

 While RL-based methods allow agents to improve via interaction, enabling robots that can learn outside of instrumented laboratory settings is difficult.
 Such settings lack episodic structure and well-shaped reward functions~\cite{sridharan2007structure,krajnik2016persistent, biswas2013cobot,rosenthal2011learning, pineau2003towards} that are important for success~\cite{lesort2020continual, coreyes2020ecological}.
 Large-scale uninterrupted deployment and training in the real world has been studied in several prior works~\cite{ thrun2001robust, fox1999mapping, kahn2017gcg, scherer2008ijrr, bruce2018kilometer, dronet2018, kahn2020badgr}.
 While many of these works train robots in the real world without human interventions, they focus on navigation without manipulation.
 Large-scale real-world learning has also been successful for robotic grasping in laboratory settings.
 By letting robots learn from their own experience, prior approaches have shown that robots can learn to grasp from images~\cite{lenz2015deep, pinto2016supersizing,levine2018learning, kalashnikov2018qt} or point clouds~\cite{ten2017grasp, mahler2017dexnet}.
 These methods show real world learning can lead to robust robotic behavior, but they do not tackle challenging mobile manipulation tasks.